-Mental illness is an isolating disease.
-It is also a lonely disease.
+Mental illness is an isolating and lonely disease.
 This is not to say that everyone diagnosed with a mental illness feels alone in their struggle, but many of us do, most of us do at some point in our recovery.
 Because I was diagnosed with bipolar disorder at the age of twelve, I have often felt lonely and as if very few people could really understand me.
 And now, twelve years later, I still struggle with a feeling that I am alone in my illness, that despite a concerted effort on the behalf of those who love me, they cannot really understand the struggle.
-These thoughts, these feelings, are normal in connection to mental illness.
+These thoughts, these feelings, are normal in connection to mental illness, because by nature, mental illness is a lonely and isolating disease.

 Mental Illness is an Isolating Disease